dcavar/dcavar.github.io/_posts/2017-06-29-Course_NoAI_Big_Knowledge.markdown

 (Note: *This is not CSCI-B 659/LING-L 645 Topics in Artificial Intelligence/Advanced NLP!*)

-**Topic: Semantic Natural Language Processing, NoAI, and Big Knowledge**
+## Topic: Semantic Natural Language Processing, NoAI, and Big Knowledge

 The goal of this seminar is to understand theoretical and practical aspects of:

-- systems (similar to some version of IBM Watson) that read unstructured text and map content on knowledge representations using networks or graph-based models,
+- systems (similar to some version of IBM Watson) that read unstructured text and map content on knowledge representations using ontologies, networks, and Graph-databases,
-- developing a natural language frontend (what is now referred to as AI by Amazon or Google) using Alexa and/or Google Assistant to query with spoken language the knowledge representation or have a longer conversation about some concrete topic.
+- developing a natural language frontend (what is now referred to as AI by Amazon or Google) using the Alexa SDK and/or Google Assistant to query with spoken language the knowledge representation or have a longer conversation about some concrete topic.

-Our goal is to set up a fully functional system that can be demoed.
+Our goal is to set up a fully functional system by end of the semester.

+### Issues

 This is a theoretical and also very practical seminar that includes:

-- setting up a test server on the Amazon EC2 cloud (and/or Microsoft Azure) using Linux as an OS
+- setting up a test server on the Amazon AWS (EC2) cloud (and/or Microsoft Azure) using Linux as an operating system
-- using common (and lesser common) NLP technologies for text processing, parsing, semantic analysis
+- using common (and lesser common) NLP technologies and pipelines for text processing, parsing, semantic analysis
 - modeling grammars (using deep linguistic models, e.g. Probabilistic Lexical-functional Grammar, Construction Grammar), linguistic processing of morphologies (using Finite State Transducer and various probabilistic models), multi-word expressions, concept typing, etc.
-- using Graph Databases for knowledge representations (e.g. Neo4J, Apache Jena, Stardog), using SPARQL, Reasoning engines, OWL2, semantic constraints over OWL2
+- using Graph Databases for knowledge representations (e.g. Neo4J, Apache Jena, Stardog), using SPARQL, Reasoning engines (e.g. Fact++, Pellet), OWL2, semantic constraints over OWL2
 - using the Amazon Alexa SDK and Lambda Functions for the development of spoken language interfaces to query knowledge representations
 - various machine learning technologies, neural networks, graph and network analysis technologies that are related to NLP and knowledge representations/processing
 - all based on truly open source code and tools from our side (with the exception of Amazon's or Google's SDKs)